avehtari/BDA_course_Aalto/assignments/assignment5_rubric.md

 ### Q8 - 1 point

-2 c) Is the number of draws per chain reported?
+2 d) Is the number of draws per chain reported?

 - No
 - Yes